Contextual Salience for Fast and Accurate Sentence Vectors: Background and Related Work

-As discussed in Arora et al.'s ``A Simple but Tough to Beat Baseline for Sentence Embeddings" \cite{arora2017asimple}, a weighted average of words by their distance from the first principal component of a sentence yields a remarkably robust approximate sentence vector embedding.
-However, this ``smooth inverse frequency" (SIF) approach comes with limitations.
-Not only is calculating PCA for every sentence in a document computationally complex, but the first principal component of a small number of normally distributed words in a high dimensional space is subject to random fluctuation.
-A variation to our sentence model draws from \cite{arora2017asimple}, incorporating the distance to the sentence average instead of the context average, using the context's covariance.
-Their calculation of word frequencies from the unigram count of the word in the corpus also means that their approach still does not work for out-of-vocab words, has no equivalent in other vector spaces and can't be generated from the word vectors alone, suffering some of the issues of tf-idf.
+As discussed in \cite{arora2017asimple}, a frequency-weighted average of word vectors\footnote{With this average's projection onto the corpus' sentence vectors' first principal component removed} yields a remarkably robust approximate sentence vector embedding.
+However, this ``smooth inverse frequency" (SIF) approach comes with practical and theoretical limitations.
+Practically, calculating ``estimated" word frequency using and performing common component removal are both indirect measures of contextual relevance that ignore substantial amounts of information and are thus not as ``well-suited for domain adaptation settings" as may be implied.

+Most importantly, despite the common component removal, their model still assumes that all distances in all directions in all corpora are equally significant.
+In results of \cite{arora2017asimple}, the lower-than-expected performance on sentiment analysis is attributed to the issue of the distributional hypothesis: words related to sentiment show up often together so are close as vectors.
+A variation to our sentence model draws from \cite{arora2017asimple}, incorporating the distance to the sentence's average instead of the context average, using the context's covariance. \cite{arora2017asimple}'s calculation of word frequencies from the unigram count of words\footnote{Which they note is calculated using various corpora of online text including Wikipedia and political blogs} also means that their approach does not work for out-of-vocab words and can't be generated from the word vectors alone, suffering some of the issues of tf-idf.